towitter/academic-kickstart/content/author/admin/_index.md

 +++

 Hi, I am Tobias.
 I am a PhD researcher at Humboldt-University of Berlin.
 I work as a research assistant at the Institute of Accounting and Auditing at the chair of Joachim Gassen.
-Before that, I worked as a lecturer at Beuth University of Applied Sciences and advisor and caseworker at the German statutory pension insurance scheme.
+Before that, I worked as a lecturer at Beuth University of Applied Sciences and as an advisor and caseworker at the German statutory pension insurance scheme.

-I completed the course work of the Berlin Doctoral Program of Economics and Management Science in April 2019.
-Completed courses include Advanced Microeconomics, Advanced Econometrics, Financial Economics, and Experimental Research and Behavioral Decision-Making.
+I completed the course work of the Berlin Doctoral Program of Economics and Management Science in June 2019.
+Completed courses include Advanced Microeconomics, Advanced Econometrics, Financial Economics, Quantative Empirical Accountin Research, and Experimental Research and Behavioral Decision-Making.

 Currently, I am in the research stage of my PhD studies.
-My research interests include interactions of firms and government agencies, and its consequences for investment and transparency.
-More broadly, I am interested in the way a firm's environment promotes or prevents firm transparency.
+My research interests include interactions of companies and government agencies, and its consequences for investment and transparency.
+More broadly, I am interested in the way a company's environment promotes or prevents firm transparency.